symfony/symfony-docs/book/forms.rst

 file, you can see every block needed to render a form and every default field type.

 In PHP, the fragments are individual template files.
-By default they are located in the `Resources/views/Form` directory of the framework bundle (`view on GitHub`_).
+By default, they are located in the `Resources/views/Form` directory of the framework bundle (`view on GitHub`_).

 Each fragment name follows the same basic pattern and is broken up into two pieces,